opengeospatial/geopackage/spec/1_base.md

 # 1 Base

-The required capabilities specified in this clause serve as the base for optional options and registered extensions capabilities specified in clauses 1 and 2.
+The required capabilities specified in this clause serve as the base for optional features and registered extensions capabilities specified in clauses 1 and 2.

 ## 1.1 Core